Aim-Educational/FarmMaster/Documentation/articles/getting_started/intro.md

 2. Use the command `dotnet restore` in the root folder of the project, where the `.sln` file is.

-3. Open the up the solution.
+3. Open up the solution.
 For Visual Studio users this simply involves opening the `.sln` file.

 4. Build the `FarmMaster` project.
 For Visual Studio users, press CTRL+B, F5, or right click the project on the right-hand side and press "build".